Season of the Celestial Scorpion

 MeaningsWater, the sea, sailor, fisherman, mature Male, husband, friend, grandpa, advisor, priest, doctor, counsellor, teacher, academic, artist, poet, musician, deep wisdom, calm, considerate, sensitive, supportive, protective, disciplined, intuitive, psychic, reserved, secretive.
 May also denote a mature man born under Pisces or Cancer

 Scorpio needs a challenge.
 They like to unlock puzzles and mysteries and they need to feel that their work is important or meaningful.
 Hence they will often be found in high pressure situations, handling urgent, even life or death issues; in the emergency services, or in the police, detection, crime & prisons, or working in psychotherapy.
-They often have a talent for management, including financial management, and research and resource management within the financial sector and power production industries
+They have a talent for management, including financial management, and research and resource management within the financial sector and power production industries

 This is the archetype.
 But of course there is no such thing in reality as THE Scorpio personality.
 We are unique individuals.
 Our zodiac sign (sun sign) is a major keynote, but it is nothing like the full picture in real life – or even in astrology.
+If you don’t feel like you are a ‘typical’ Scorpio, well no. You have a unique birth chart.
+But perhaps you are a second or third decan Scorpio, rather than a ‘most typical’ first decan Scorpio.

 The decans